Gathered Cloths

 Earth Day 2022

-Gathered Cloths Offshoot Project for Earth Day 2022
+Gathered Cloths Offshoot Project: Earth Day 2022

 48 mini pieces (8 pieces each in 6 colors) of Gathered Cloths are made to represent various representations of climate hazards.
 These climate hazard pieces become part of a climate-themed ball throwing game “Stop, Drop & Roll: Chasing Growth” by Al Grumet.
 The physical structures of the game setup also includes cardboard boxes covered in reclaimed textiles, courtesy of Tracey Kessler.